xapp-project/xapp-project/Specification.md

 Applications which are part of the XApp project should support server side window decorations and use them by default.
 XApps are free to optionally as well support client side decorations [^1].

-### Menus

-If menus are required for a XApps, traditional menu bars should be used by default.
-It is fine to optionally support e.g. hamburger menus [^2].

-TBD: Do we want to force a default on this?

 ### Theming

-User theming has to be supported by XApps (TODO: Where is the spec for general theming?) [^3]
+User theming has to be supported by XApps (TODO: Where is the spec for general theming?) [^2]

 ### Desktop Environment Agnostic